-The prerequisite for winter boots is that they keep your feet warm and consist of water resistant material.
+The prerequisite for winter boots is so that they keep your feet warm and are made from a water resistant material.
 A high-quality sole ensures good comfort when walking in the snow.
-The outer sole must therefore have anti-slip and thermal insulation (to isolate the cold from the ground).
+The outsoles have anti-slip and thermal insulating properties to isolate the cold from the ground.

 Various materials and technologies are used for the thermal insulation of shoes, including:

-- Polartec - quickly after the introduction of Polartec, the material became a big hit in the market with thermo-insulating clothing and shoes.
-The Polartec insulation provides the same heat as comparable fabrics, but it also requires much less volume and weight.
-In addition, the material is breathable, allowing evaporation from perspiration, fast drying, surpassing other fleece fabrics in terms of durability.
+Polartec - quickly after the introduction of Polartec, the material became a big hit in the market with thermo-insulating clothing and shoes.
+The Polartec insulation provides heat, but requires much less volume and weight.
+In addition, the material is breathable, allowing evaporation of perspiration, fast drying, surpassing other fleece fabrics in terms of durability.

 Most common membranes in winter boots

-- Gore-Tex membrane - a thin, microporous film with billions of microscopic pores on squares.
-The pores are much smaller than water drops, so the membrane is tight against liquid water, but sweat is passed as water vapor.
-Your feet remain dry and the foot climate is always optimal.
+- Gore-Tex membrane - a thin, microporous film with billions of microscopic pores.
+The pores are much smaller than water drops, so the membrane does not allow water penetration, but sweat is passed in form of vapours, so your feet can breathe.

 - SympaTex membrane - unlike Gore-Tex, the membrane does not contain any pores.
-The material base consists of a copolymer consisting of 70% polyester and 30% hydrophilic polyethylene.
-The membrane is about 5 micrometers thin and with an extensibility up to 300% it provides excellent movement.
-However, the permeability of perspiration is only ensured to a maximum temperature (about 15 degrees).
+The material base is made from a copolymer consisting of 70% polyester and 30% hydrophilic polyethylene.
+The membrane is about 5 micrometers thin with an extensibility up to 300%.
+However, the permeability of perspiration is only ensured up to a certain temperature (about 15 degrees).
 The advantage of this membrane is the long service life.
-Since it contains no pores, these cannot be clogged, which can occur after long-term use in porous membranes.
+Since it does not contain any pores, these cannot be clogged, which can occur after long-term use in porous membranes.